Virginia Law FAQs

 *Note: If a Virginia certified teacher complies with option (2) of the homeschool statute as listed on the “Notice of Intent to Provide Home Instruction” form instead of §22.1-254 (A), end-of-the-year testing will be required as part of the homeschool statute.

-Option (1) can be satisfied by attaching a copy of a high school diploma from either parent; option (2) can be satisfied by attaching a certificate or letter of eligibility indicating teacher certification; option (3) can be satisfied by including evidence of enrollment, such as a receipt for payment, letter of acceptance, or enrollment contract; or for an individualized curriculum, a copy of the table of contents or scope and sequence; and option (4) is satisfied by a well-written statement indicating why the parent is able to provide an adequate education for his child.
+Option (1) can be satisfied by attaching a copy of a high school diploma from either parent; option (2) can be satisfied by attaching a certificate or letter of eligibility indicating teacher certification; option (3) can be satisfied for a correspondence course or distance learning program by attaching a notice of acceptance or copy of payment, or other evidence of enrollment and a list of subjects to be studied.
+For a program of study or curriculum delivered through any other manner, attach a list of courses to be studied for the coming year.
+Submission is for information purposes only—no approval is required by the school division superintendent.; and option (4) is satisfied by a well-written statement indicating why the parent is able to provide an adequate education for his child.

 For the option (iv) statement, you might briefly state that because you are the parent, you know your child best and you are able to determine his academic needs.
 You might also say you plan to exercise diligence in teaching your child, using a well-planned curriculum.
 Although the superintendent cannot judge your reasons, he will determine if your statement exhibits a mastery of language, basic grammar, and correct spelling.